SamarthKasar123/multi-platform-content-syndication-hub/SECURITY.md

 ## 🔒 Security Commitment

 The Multi-Platform Content Syndication Hub takes security seriously.
-This plugin was developed with enterprise-grade security practices suitable for rtCamp's high-profile clients including Google, Facebook (Meta), Indian Express, Penske Media, and Al Jazeera.
+This plugin was developed with enterprise-grade security practices suitable for modern WordPress applications and high-traffic websites.

 ## 🛡️ Security Features